Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Dietary Changes

 One common cause of soft stools or diarrhea in puppies is dietary changes.
-When you bring a new puppy into your home, it's important to introduce any changes in their diet gradually.
-Abrupt changes in their food can lead to digestive upset, causing loose stools or diarrhea.
+When you bring a new puppy into your home, it's important to introduce any changes in their gradually.
+Abrupt changes in their can lead to digestive upset, causing loose stools or diarrhea.
 It's best to transition them to a new diet over a period of several days to allow their system to adjust.

 Food Intolerances or Allergies